Civil Services of India: Central Civil Services Authority

 In order to professionalise the Civil Services, then Defence Minister A. K. Antony led in decision on creation of a Central Civil Services Authority (CCSA) to oversee the higher bureaucracy.

 Alignment with strategic national goals

 Under Prime Minister Narendra Modi's principle of "minimum government and maximum governance", government undertook several reforms to align country's civil service with the strategic national goals, including lateral entry, forcibly retiring inept and corrupt officers, etc. Previously, newly hired IAS officers were deployed directly in the state cadres.
 From 2014, to align civil servants to the government's agenda, they are first deployed within the central government ministries as assistant secretaries for a few years.
-From 2020–21, government will conduct common foundation course for all Group A services to counter the attitude of elite clique operating in silos.
+From 2020 to 2021, government will conduct common foundation course for all Group A services to counter the attitude of elite clique operating in silos.
 Doing away with the earlier discriminatory practice of appointing only IAS officers in the central government, officers from other services with domain experience also are empanelled and appointed; this is said to have widened the pool for selection of competent domain experts.